-- 1. Complete College OCCC: The number of degrees/certificates will be increased through offering new programs and expanding online, hybrid courses, and other initiatives. - 2.
-Health Professions Space/Expansion: The Board of Regents received and approved a recommendation to repurpose existing space to support the need in the Health Professions Division.
-This additional space is needed to support increased labs and program growth. - 3.
-Proactive Student Success Interventions: Early intervention, streamlining curriculum, and strengthening educational partnerships will increase the number of successful students. - 4.
-Increasing Enrollment: Increasing enrollment from the international, nontraditional, and concurrent populations is crucial for the College to meet the educational needs of the community, and will contribute to the financial health of the College. - 5.
-Safety: The Campus Police Headquarters, Crisis Response Center and Call Center has streamline current services and enhance the safety of students, faculty, staff, and visitors. - 6.
-New and Increased Funding and Revenue: State funding for higher education has declined; therefore, other funding alternatives to support the College's mission will be developed. - 7.
-Employee Retention: With increasing budget constraints, the retention of high-quality employees is critical to maintaining a high performing institution. - 8.
-Online Learning: As the College continues to focus on enrollment, online learning plays a key role in providing students with the opportunity to take classes anytime, anywhere.
-The college is working to create an Online Division in FY22 that will serve this population of students.
+Complete College OCCC: The number of degrees/certificates will be increased through offering new programs and expanding online, hybrid courses, and other initiatives.

+Proactive Student Success Interventions: Early intervention, streamlining curriculum, educational partnerships will increase the number of successful students.

+Increasing Enrollment: Increasing enrollment from the international, nontraditional, and concurrent populations is crucial for the College to meet the educational needs of the community, and will contribute to the financial health of the College.

+Safety: The Campus Police Headquarters, Crisis Response Center and Call Center has streamline current services and enhance the safety of students, faculty, staff, and visitors.

+New and Increased Funding and Revenue: State funding for higher education has declined; therefore, other funding alternatives to support the College's mission will be developed.

+Employee Retention: With increasing budget constraints, the retention of high-quality employees is critical to maintaining a high performing institution.

+Online Learning: As the College continues to focus on enrollment, we have created a Division of Online to continue our focus on an excellent student experience in the online space.

 January- February Departments develop initiatives to respond to the Annual Plan draft.
 April Board of Regents reviews Annual Plan Core Indicators and Mission Capacity Indicators.
-April-May OCCC's Executive Leadership team prepares a draft FY 2022 Staffing Plan and all Budgets.
+April-May OCCC's Executive and Leadership team prepares a draft FY 2024 Staffing Plan and all Budgets.
 May Board of Regents reviews revenue and expenditure estimates, Staffing Plan, Tuition Plan, and Budgets.
 June Board of Regents approves Annual Plan, Staffing Plan, Tuition Plan, and Budgets.
-FY 2022 OCCC's Executive Leadership team along with division deans, department directors, program directors and chairs will implement plans and monitor progress.
+FY 2024 OCCC's executive and leadership team, which includes division deans, department directors, program directors and chairs will implement plans and monitor progress.